15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Creeping Peperomia Plant, Jade Necklace, Creeping Buttons, Peperomia rotundifolia

-Trailing Jade Plant also called Jade Necklace, Creeping Peperomia, Creeping Buttons and Round Leaf Peperomia, is a trailing Peperomia plant.
+Trailing Jade Plant also called Jade Necklace, Creeping Peperomia, Creeping Buttons or Round Leaf Peperomia is among trailing, succulent plants for hanging baskets where the stems can cascade downwards.

 7. Parallel Peperomia (Peperomia puteolata)